 The windows at Yale Union need significant restoration work so that they can last for another century.
 The current condition of the windows is poor: Frames have moisture damage, sashes are misaligned, seals are missing, and there is significant energy loss.
 Yale Union also has a goal of creating a museum-quality environment that effectively controls and minimizes agents of deterioration such as temperature, humidity, UV light, and atmospheric pollution.

 Yale Union plans to restore as many of the original windows as possible and use like materials with the same historic character in the replacement.
 The glass will be upgraded to improve environmental conditions and provide UV protection to artwork displayed in the space.
-The first phase of this project will look to restore eight windows on the second level.
+The first phase of this project will restore 30 windows on the second level.
 Consider SUPPORTING this project and help Yale Union restore this piece of history and create an exhibition environment that meets museum standards.